 More intricate graphic design ideas are the ones where the product emerges from the name in the logo.
 Here, Guitar Studio used the first two letters of their name to create a recognizable outline of the instrument itself.
 Messing around with fonts and layouts can result in some pretty interesting designs.

 Such logos are distinguished by a pretty geometrical shape, like a triangle or oval, outlined fully in a dark contrasting color.
 These are often filled with colors and have some thick rough lines.
 A logo of this kind looks like a bold statement so mind the kind of company you’re creating it for.
+You can either make such a logo from scratch or download a suitable template from Wepik and modify it.

 It is no longer feasible to create just one logo for a company.
 Many brands now work with a selection to ensure flexibility and recognizability under any circumstances.
 This means that you need to create the main logo and then supplement it with several adapted versions, the common types being: